-\In analyzing two-way stop-controlled intersections, a three-step procedure is employed in which the greatest average delay in seconds for any movement within the intersection, the maximum approach volume on a minor approach, and the critical lane volume is computed and compared to the approved standards.
+In analyzing two-way stop-controlled intersections, a three-step procedure is employed in which the greatest average delay in seconds for any movement within the intersection, the maximum approach volume on a minor approach, and the critical lane volume is computed and compared to the approved standards.
 According to the Guidelines, all three tests must fail in order to require a signal warrant study.

 The table above notes no inadequacy in either peak hour.
-A trip cap, consistent with the trip generation assumed for the site, of 106 AM and 247 PM peak-hour vehicle trips, is approved.
+A trip cap, consistent with the trip generation assumed for the site, of 106 AM and 247 PM peak-hour vehicle trips, is recommended.

-Based on the analysis Staff performed at the Town of Cheverly's request, the Planning Board finds that no condition is required to restrict the route on Pepsi Place and Hospital Drive from the subject property.
-Such a restriction would be operational in nature and not a question of adequacy, because it would apply to a single property in the industrial park and would not restrict the routes from the other properties in that same industrial park.
-Furthermore, the agency that maintains the roadways along that route, and not the Planning Board, would have the ultimate responsibility of imposing and enforcing a restriction on vehicle types or vehicle movements.
+While the analysis was done to show the impact of no traffic from this development using Pepsi Place and Hospital Drive, no condition has been written to restrict that route.
+Such a restriction is operational in nature and not a question of adequacy.
+It would be unenforceable for a single property in the industrial park, particularly given that other cars and trucks from the industrial area around the subject property might already be using that route.
+Ultimately, the agency that maintains the roadways along that route would have the responsibility of imposing and enforcing a restriction on vehicle types or vehicle movements.